sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/acsai/info/third-year/study-plan.md

 {{% hint info %}}

-<i class="fa-solid fa-circle-info" style="color: #74C0FC;"></i> Most of the information on this page are sourced from the ["Study plan instructions" subpage](https://corsidilaurea.uniroma1.it/en/course/33502/attendance/instructions) of the [ACSAI course attendance page in the Course Catalogue](https://corsidilaurea.uniroma1.it/en/course/33502/attendance).
+<i class="fa-solid fa-circle-info" style="color: #74C0FC;"></i> Most of the information on this page has been sourced from the ["Study plan instructions" subpage](https://corsidilaurea.uniroma1.it/en/course/33502/attendance/instructions) of the [ACSAI course "Attendance" page in the Course Catalogue](https://corsidilaurea.uniroma1.it/en/course/33502/attendance).
 {{% /hint %}}

 ## What is the Study Plan?